pfoser/tutorial-express-leaflet/README.md

 ```
 And that is it!
 In a nutshell, this example replaces [index.html](code/leaflet_express/public/index.html) with [layout.pug](code/leaflet_express_pug/views/layout.pug) and [index.pug](code/leaflet_express_pug/views/index.pug), two Pug views (html template files).

-The commands to **build your code**, i.e., copy all relevant files to the public directory, and to **start the application** remain the same, and the web application will be available [localhost:3000](http://localhost:3000/).
+The commands to **build your code**, i.e., copy all relevant files to the public directory, and to **start the application** remain the same, and the web application will be available at [localhost:3000](http://localhost:3000/).
 ```
 npm run build
 npm start